 - Configure the project settings (Projects mode: Ctrl+5 by default)

-- Confirm that the applicable Android Kit is chosen for compilation
+- Confirm that the applicable Android Kit for your target device is chosen for compilation.

 - Set the signing of the APK Build > Build Steps > build android APK.
 See: How to: Signing Android Packages for more information.